Overnight camping refers to the outdoor adventure activity of camping in a temporary or residential campsite, usually in a bush or remote setting.

 Reasons for increasing staff allocations must be documented.

-The teacher in charge is responsible for the supervision strategy, which must be endorsed by the school council as part of the excursion approval process.
+The teacher in charge is responsible for the supervision strategy, which must be endorsed by the principal as part of the excursion approval process.
 Staff members should supervise students according to this strategy.

 The school must receive consent from parents or guardians before their child may participate in adventure activities.

 Informed consent should be based on an understanding of:

 - the educational purpose of the activity

 - the nature and details of the activity

 - other information deemed relevant by the school, parents or guardians.